 If you’re facing a life-changing disability that affects your ability to work and you have student loans, you might wonder, “What next?”

-Student loan forgiveness disability programs can help, but there are important things to know.
+Student loan forgiveness disability programs can help, but there are still important things to know.
 Read on to learn more about what disability discharge is and how to get it.

 What is disability discharge?